Improving Slow-Roll Estimates in Starobinsky Inflation Using Analytic Hubble Parameter: Comments on bounce solutions in Starobinsky gravity

-We also argue that there exists a no-go theorem for bounce from starobinsky action.
-Let's see the field equations for the pure Starobinsky case
+It is well know that $f(R)$ gravity smoothly provides bouncing models~\cite{Nashed:2026dtm,Ilyas:2026wdn}.
+However, Let's see the field equations for the pure Starobinsky case

-We know that for a bounce to happen when $H\approx0^-$, $\dot{H}$ must be positive or there must exist non-zero positive higher derivatives for $H$ at that point.
-But, here in the absence of a cosmological constant or scalar fields, we can argue that when $H=0$ implies $\dot{H}=0$ further $\dddot{H}=0$ etc. Now from Eq~(\ref{eq:set3}), after neglecting higher order powers and when $H=0^-$,$\dot{H}=0^+$and $\beta>0$ we have $\dddot{H}=0^-$ .
-This will set all the derivatives negative finally $H$ turns negative (maybe it becomes $0^+$ for a short interval) and hence bounce is not possible for $\beta>0$.
+We know that for a bounce to happen when $H\approx0^-$, $\dot{H}$ must be positive, or there must exist non-zero positive higher derivatives for $H$ at that point.
+But, here, in the absence of cosmological constant or scalar fields, we can argue that $H=0$ implies $\dot{H}=0$ further $\dddot{H}=0$ etc. Now from Eq~(\ref{eq:set3}), after neglecting higher order powers and when $H=0^-$, $\dot{H}=0^+$and $\beta>0$, we have $\dddot{H}=0^-$.
+This will set all the derivatives negative.
+Finally, $H$ turns negative (maybe it becomes $0^+$ for a short interval), and hence bounce is not possible for $\beta>0$.
 In Fig~\ref{fig:nogotfb}, we have given the phase portrait showing that a bounce might not be possible in this model.

-However, we have already shown that models of bounce is possible if we add additional terms to the action.
-In Fig~\ref{fig:possbounce}, we have plotted a phase space portrait when there exist a non zero cosmological constant.
-It clearly shows the possibility of bouncing solutions within the model (though it's not sure whether we get sufficient e-foldings).
-In the plot, the value of Lambda taken is $95\,Mp^4$.
+However, we have already shown that bouncing solutions are possible if we add additional terms to the action.
+In Fig~\ref{fig:possbounce}, we have plotted a phase space portrait when there exists a non-zero cosmological constant.
+It clearly shows the possibility of bouncing solutions within the model (though it is not sure whether we get sufficient e-foldings).
+In the plot, the value of Lambda taken is $95\,{M_p}^4$.
 An analysis of the viability of such a bounce is currently under investigation.

-\subsection{A different solution for Starobinsky gravity}
+\section{\bf A different solution for Starobinsky gravity}

-In a recent paper~\cite{vernov2020superpotential}, it was shown that the exact solution for $R^2$ gravity with a cosmological constant is $a(t)=a0\sqrt{t}e^{H1 t^2}$.
+In a recent paper~\cite{Vernov:2019ubo}, it is shown that the exact solution for $R^2$ gravity with a cosmological constant is $a(t)=a_0\sqrt{t}e^{H_1 t^2}$.
 We can obtain this model by starting with this form for scale factor as the ansatz.\\ Following our scheme, we obtain the form of $f(R)$ to be